jramshur/Code-Snippets/Power Query/Duplicate Rows based on column value.md

-# Power Query M Code for Duplicating Rows Based on value in another column
+# Duplicating Rows Based on value in another column

 ## Overview